 Besides the natural ecosystems and rich population of wildlife, the river also supports millions of people, who make use of its rich fisheries, forests, water, and rich floodplain soils.

 The lower Zambezi in Mozambique is the most productive and biologically diverse tropical floodplains in Africa.

 The present-day Zambezi can be divided up into three sections, the Upper Zambezi, the Middle Zambezi, and the Lower Zambezi.

-The source of the river starts in a marshy bog in Zambia and eventually enters Angola.
-In this first section of its course, the river is joined by more than a dozen tributaries of varying sizes.
+The source of the Zambezi starts in a marshy bog in Zambia and eventually enters Angola.
+In this first section of its course, it is joined by more than a dozen tributaries of varying sizes.

 The Victoria Falls mark the end of the upper course of the Zambezi when its waters fall over the edge of the gorge.

 The Zambezi’s middle course extends about 600 miles from Victoria Falls to Lake Cahora Bassa in Mozambique.
 It continues to form the boundary between Zambia and Zimbabwe until it crosses the Mozambique border at Luangwa.

 The middle Zambezi is noted for the two man-made lakes, Kariba and Cahora Bassa which make up most of this stretch of the river.

 At the dam wall at the eastern end of Lake Cahora Bassa, the Zambezi begins its lower course, during which it descends from the Central African Plateau to the coastal plain.